Died Pretty: 2002–2023: Later projects and reformations

 In April 2012, Died Pretty performed as part of the Dig It Up! series of concerts around Australia, organised to celebrate 30 years of recorded music by fellow Australian band Hoodoo Gurus.

 In March 2016, the band played across Australia as part of the 'A Day on the Green' concert series, with Hoodoo Gurus, Sunnyboys, Violent Femmes and Ratcat.
 They also played some headline shows in clubs.

 The band undertook a joint national tour with Radio Birdman in June and July 2017.

 On 14 February 2019, it was announced that Ron Peno had been diagnosed with oesophageal cancer and that all upcoming Died Pretty shows would be cancelled while he underwent immediate treatment.
 A further message on the band's Instagram page stated that he "stands strong to beat it."

 In August 2019, Peno successfully completed chemotherapy, and the tumour in his oesophagus was surgically removed.
 Medical staff are confident that all the cancer has been removed from his body.
 In December, Died Pretty announced Australian concerts for April and May 2020.

 The band officially returned to the stage with a performance at the Factory Theatre in Sydney on 17 April 2021.

+The band released a double live album, simply titled Live, on 24 March 2023.
+The album was recorded during a show at Melbourne's Forum Theatre in 2008, when the band reformed to play a series of gigs across Australia to celebrate Doughboy Hollow as part of the Don't Look Back concert series.

+The band had intended to return to the stage for a live tour in October 2023; this was cancelled in July, however, due to both Peno and Welsh battling different forms of cancer.
+Peno died on 10 August 2023, at the age of 68.